Tire Terminology

 Bead Chafer: Protects the body plies against abrasion from the steel bead wires and helps to stiffen the bead area of the tire.

-Cap Piles: Is located above the steel belts and towards the tread.
+Cap Piles: This is located above the steel belts and towards the tread.

-Belts: Also knows as Crown Plies, provides the rigid base for the tread.
+Belts: Also known as Crown Plies, these provide the rigid base for the tread.

 Grooving: The Space between two adjacent tread ribs; also called tread grooves.